07. Broadcasting

 </div>

-That's it!
-When the user visits that page, this component will automatically start listening to a chirps
+Now, when the user visits that page, this component will automatically start listening to a chirps

 private channel for broadcasts.
 By default, it assumes we're using private channels, but you may configure it to listen to presence